-The first song in our list of easy ukulele songs is ‘Riptide’ by Vance Joy.
-This popular ukulele song uses four chords that are easy to remember: Am, G, C and F. ‘Riptide’ by the Australian singer-songwriter Vance Joy was originally released in 2013 and has become hugely popular among uke players around the world.
-The popularity among ukulele players shouldn’t come as a surprise as the song is written for and performed with a ukulele, unlike many other songs that have been recorded with a guitar, piano or some other instrument.
+The first song on our list of easy ukulele songs is “Riptide” by Vance Joy.
+This popular ukulele song uses four chords that are easy to remember: Am, G, C, and F. “Riptide” by the Australian singer-songwriter Vance Joy was originally released in 2013 and has become hugely popular among uke players around the world.
+The popularity among ukulele players shouldn’t come as a surprise, as the song is written for and performed with a ukulele, unlike many other songs that have been recorded with a guitar, piano, or some other instrument.

 Happy birthday – Traditional

-If there’s one song you might need to perform at some point during your uke playing career it’s probably ‘Happy Birthday’.
-Luckily, everyone’s favorite birthday song is easy to play and even a beginner can pick up an ukulele to play ‘Happy Birthday’ at a party.
-What more is there to say about ‘Happy Birthday’?
+If there’s one song you might need to perform at some point during your uke playing career, it’s probably “Happy Birthday.”
+Luckily, everyone’s favorite birthday song is easy to play, and even a beginner can pick up a ukulele to play “Happy Birthday” at a party.
+What more is there to say about “Happy Birthday?”
 It’s a song most people are sure to know and sing along to, so make sure to add it to your repertoire of ukulele songs.

 Hey there Delilah – Plain White T’s

-Once you can play the basic ukulele chords with ease and want to step up your playing, try ‘Hey There Delilah’ by Plain White T’s.
-What makes this song a bit more challenging to play on ukulele are some of the chords.
-In addition to the familiar D, G and A chords, the song includes the F#M and Bm chords.
-In case you want a song with a barre chord (Bm), ‘Hey There Delilah’ is a good one to try.
+Once you can play the basic ukulele chords with ease and want to step up your playing, try “Hey There Delilah” by Plain White T’s.
+What makes this song a bit more challenging to play on the ukulele are some of the chords.
+In addition to the familiar D, G, and A chords, the song includes the F#m and Bm chords.
+If you want a song with a barre chord (Bm), “Hey There Delilah” is a good one to try.

 I’m Yours – Jason Mraz

-‘I’m Yours’ by our friend Jason Mraz is another great song and can be played both with the basic ukulele chords C, G, Am, F and D, as well as with some more advanced chords, including barre chords.
-We recommend you try first with the simplified version before taking up the challenge and playing with more advanced chords.
-‘I’m Yours’ was originally written for and performed with a ukulele, so it’s the perfect song for any uke player to learn.
+“I’m Yours” by our friend Jason Mraz is another great song and can be played both with the basic ukulele chords C, G, Am, F, and D, as well as with some more advanced chords, including barre chords.
+We recommend you try the simplified version before taking up the challenge and playing with more advanced chords.
+“I’m Yours” was originally written for and performed with a ukulele, so it’s the perfect song for any uke player to learn.

-‘I’m Yours’ is not the only Jason Mraz song to learn on ukulele.
-Make sure to also try songs like ‘93 Million Miles’, ‘Have It All’ and ‘I Won’t Give Up’ by Jason Mraz to learn on ukulele.
+“I’m Yours” is not the only Jason Mraz song to learn on the ukulele.
+Make sure to also try songs like “93 Million Miles,” “Have It All,” and “I Won’t Give Up” by Jason Mraz.
 These Jason Mraz songs for ukulele will introduce some more advanced ukulele chords and advanced strumming patterns once you have moved past the beginner stage.

 Jingle bells – Traditional

 Feeling festive?
 No matter the time of the year, it’s a good time to grab your ukulele and learn how to play this Christmas favorite.
-‘Jingle Bells’ is not only a popular holiday song most people know, it’s also fun and easy to play.
-For a fun sing-along in the Christmas spirit you can learn the simple chords (G, C, D and A) and chord progression of ‘Jingle Bells’ or play the melody.
+“Jingle Bells” is not only a popular holiday song most people know, but it’s also fun and easy to play.
+For a fun sing-along in the Christmas spirit, you can learn the simple chords (G, C, D, and A) and chord progression of “Jingle Bells” or play the melody.

 Sweet home Alabama – Lynyrd Skynyrd

-Okay, maybe Alabama isn’t known for it’s mellow ukulele tunes, but this Southern rock classic can be turned into a great ukulele rendition as well.
-All you need are some of the basic ukulele chords, a simple chord progression and you’re ready to strum along to an ukulele cover of ‘Sweet Home Alabama’.
+Okay, maybe Alabama isn’t known for its mellow ukulele tunes, but this Southern rock classic can be turned into a great ukulele rendition as well.
+All you need are some of the basic ukulele chords and a simple chord progression, and you’re ready to strum along to a ukulele cover of “Sweet Home Alabama.”

 Santeria – Sublime

-A good challenge for ukulele chord transitions is ‘Santeria’ by Sublime.
-You’ll be also getting a good introduction to challenging ukulele chords like Bb major and the D minor.
-This ska rock song by Sublime was released in 1997 but still remains a popular song to learn on ukulele.
+A good challenge for ukulele chord transitions is “Santeria” by Sublime.
+You’ll also get a good introduction to challenging ukulele chords like Bb major and D minor.
+This ska rock song by Sublime was released in 1997 but still remains a popular song to learn on the ukulele.

 idontwannabeyouanymore – Billie Eilish